In yoga, the Vajrasana pose is a simple sitting position. Vajra is a Sanskrit word that means thunderbolt or diamond.

 In this pose, you kneel and sit back on your legs to relieve knee strain.
 In this position, you can do breathing and meditative exercises that make your body as strong as a diamond.
 We’ll show you how to do Vajrasana pose yoga and all the benefits it brings.

-Benefits of Vajrasana pose
+Benefits of Vajrasana Pose

 This asana helps digestion by stimulating the digestive organs after meals.
 This helps to relieve gas and bloating problems.
 Furthermore, it promotes a healthy digestive system and lowers body acidity.